 Instead of measuring by starting from zero (the tip), you can measure starting from 10 inches or any other round number.
 Then just subtract the start number from your measurement.
 It is especially difficult to measure to the corners of the drawer.
 If using the +10 method above, it can be difficult to see exactly where the corners on the bottom of the drawer begin.
 Using the following credit card method can help.

-A credit card or ID card is a standard size: 2.125" wide.
+Most credit cards are a standard size: 2.125" wide.
 Lay a credit card against a side of the drawer.
 Measure from one end to the credit card.
 Then add in the width of the card.

 Some people have vision problems that make it hard to read the fine lines on a tape measure.
 Others may have trouble interpreting those lines to arrive at a measurement. ("Is this seven-sixteenths or nine-sixteenths?")
 In these cases, you need to get help.
 We cannot accept returns of custom inserts unless the fault is ours.
 It's a hard line, we know, but it helps keep the price low for everyone else.
 Thanks for your understanding.